Yemen Travel Warning

 We urge U.S. citizens to defer travel to Yemen and for those U.S. citizens currently living in or visiting Yemen to depart.
 For more information, view our Yemen Crisis page.

 The level of instability and ongoing threats, including the threat of kidnapping, in Yemen is severe.
 In March 2015, a Saudi-led coalition initiated an air campaign in support of the exiled Yemeni government.
-The conflict between the Coalition, Yemeni loyalist forces, and Houthi/Saleh forces is ongoing.
-Shelling and airstrikes remain a persistent threat in certain areas across the country.
+While a nationwide cessation of hostilities has largely held since April 10, pockets of violence persist and the country remains deeply insecure.
+Periodic armed conflict and shelling continues in certain areas across the country.
 There are reports of land mines being placed in areas vacated by withdrawing forces.
-The military conflict has significantly destroyed infrastructure, limiting the availability of electricity, clean water, and medical care, and causing travel by internal roads to be dangerous.
+The military conflict has also significantly damaged infrastructure, limiting the availability of electricity, clean water, and medical care, and causing travel by internal roads to be dangerous.
 This instability often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.

 In addition, the threat posed by violent extremist groups in Yemen remains high.
-Al-Qa’ida in the Arabian Peninsula expanded its influence in Yemen since the beginning of the conflict, especially in the area of Mukallah.
-The Islamic State also has established a presence in Yemen, and has claimed responsibility for a number of attacks in the country, including against a mosque in Sana’a on September 24 and a series of attacks on facilities in Aden in October.
+Al-Qa’ida in the Arabian Peninsula (AQAP) expanded its influence in Yemen since the beginning of the conflict.
+While a Coalition-led operation in April ejected AQAP from its safe haven in Mukalla in Yemen’s east, AQAP remains a significant threat.
+The Islamic State also has established a presence in Yemen, and has claimed responsibility for a number of attacks in the country.
+The U.S. government remains extremely concerned about possible attacks on U.S. citizens (whether visiting or residing in Yemen), and U.S. facilities, businesses, and perceived U.S. and Western interests.
+In addition, piracy in the Red Sea, Gulf of Aden, and Indian Ocean is a security threat to maritime activities in the region.
+See our International Maritime Piracy Fact Sheet.

 The United States is also concerned about the risks to civil aviation operating in specified areas of the Sanaa (OYSC) Flight Information Region (FIR) due to the ongoing military operations, political instability, and violence from competing armed groups involved in combat operations and other military-related activity.
 The Federal Aviation Administration (FAA) has prohibited U.S. civil aviation from flying in specific areas within the Sanaa FIR.
 For additional background information regarding FAA flight prohibitions and advisories for U.S. civil aviation, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.